benchopt/benchopt/doc/how.rst

     The simplest way to create a benchmark is to copy an existing folder and modify the element to fit the new structure.
+    A benchmark template is provided as a `GitHub template repo here <https://github.com/benchopt/template_benchmark>`_

 .. _objective: